 - 2004: Voters passed an amendment to the state Constitution to ban same-sex marriages, civil unions, and domestic partnerships.

 2013-JUL: A gay couple filed a lawsuit Bourke vs. Beshear in federal District Court seeking recognition of their out-of-state marriage which had taken place in Niagara Falls, ON, Canada about a decade earlier.
 They were later joined by other married, same-sex plaintiffs.

 2014-FEB: Judge Heyburn issued a memorandum opinion, and later a ruling requiring Kentucky to recognize of out-of-state same-sex marriages.
 Ruling is stayed.
 Two unmarried couples ask to join the lawsuit seeking permission to marry in Kentucky for themselves and other same-sex couples.
-They are accepted and the case is renamed Love v.
+They are accepted and the case was renamed Love v.
 Beshear.

 2014-JUN: The U.S. 6th Circuit Court of Appeals scheduled a hearing for the District Court case.

-- 2014-JUL: District Court Judge John Heyburn issues a ruling in Love v.
+2014-JUL: District Court Judge John Heyburn issued a ruling in Love v.
 Beshear, affirming the right of same-sex couples to marry in Kentucky.
 Ruling is stayed pending appeal.

-- 2014-AUG: The 6th U.S. Court of Appeals hears the Love v.
+2014-AUG: The 6th U.S. Court of Appeals heard the Love v.
 Beshear, along with similar cases from three other states.